 Image: St. Giles with the Doe (Note, in some versions of the story, St. Giles was injured in the hand and artwork will depict that.
 However, his patronage of cripples tends to favor the story of his leg being injured.)

-Read more about the Saints in Weekly Letters from the Saints Delivered to Your Door
+Read more about the Saints in Weekly Snail Mail Letters Delivered to Your Door

 We just sent you an email.
 Please click the link in the email to confirm your subscription!